What Is VO2max?

 VO2max is shorthand for maximal oxygen uptake: the highest rate at which your body can use oxygen.
 It is measured in litres of oxygen per minute (L/min), or (more commonly) millilitres per kilogram of body weight per minute (mL/kg/min) to account for different body sizes.

-The best way to think of VO2max is the engine size (of your cardiovascular system): the bigger your VO2max, the more oxygen your muscles can burn, to create energy, and so the faster or longer you can keep exercising [1].
+The best way to think of VO2max is the engine size (of your cardiovascular system): the bigger your VO2max, the more oxygen your muscles can use to create energy, and so the faster or longer you can keep exercising [1].
+Your VO2max is determined partly by genetics (about half of it).
+But it also responds strongly to training [2].
+Things like how well your heart and blood vessels circulate oxygen-rich blood and how efficiently your muscles use the oxygen can be improved with the right type of regular exercise.

 How VO2max Changes: The Physiology